The Soccer Game, bit by bit: An information-theoretic analysis: Findings

-To validate $\mathit{VI}$ as an indicator of game dynamics, we searched for correlations between known moments of intensive player repositioning and peaks in the information distance.
-To identify those moments in our datasets we made use of publicly available match commentary, as visual information was not available to us
+To validate the hypothesis that $\mathit{VI}$ is a measure of game dynamics, we searched for correlations between known moments of intensive player repositioning and surges in the information distance.
+Corners, being overwhelmingly defended one-to-one \cite{Pulling2013}, result in quick player displacement and occur frequently in a match (mean $10.3$, $\sigma=2.5$, which matches previously reported numbers \cite{Casal2015}).
+This justifies, in our view, the selection of corners for hypothesis validation.

-for most matches.
-The time accuracy of these commentaries is restricted to a resolution of 60 seconds, leading to a potential error of $\pm 300$ observations, discounting other timing commentary errors.
-This mismatch between commentary and sampling resolution was addressed as described ahead.

-We collected timed tags for goals, redcards, corners and substitutions among others.
-Out of these, only corners are intuitively associated with quick player re-positioning, which justifies their selection for analysis.
-It should be noted that there is no special reason to select corners except for the observation that if $\mathit{VI}$, as used in this article, is a good measure for game dynamics, then we should expect peaks when corners are taken, and their time correlation useful for validation of the hypothesis that $\mathit{VI}$ is a good proxy for playing dynamics.
-In the 9 matches, we observed an average of $10$ corners per match $\sigma=2.5$.

-To evaluate the performance of $\dot{\mathit{VI}}$ as a measure of game dynamics, knowing that corners should rate as moments of highly changeable player positioning, we computed the conditional probability $P(peak\mid corner)$ of observing a peak every time a corner is taken.
-As match commentary resolution is 1 minute, $P(peak \cap corner)$ was measured at the real peak $\pm 30s$.
-This is contrasted to the probability of finding a random peak under the same conditions, see figure \ref{fig:6}.

-This analysis is done per match, as this probability is dependent on the number of peaks observed in the match and their time distribution.
-At $\pm 30s$ overlaps can occur, as successive corners are not infrequent.
-Peaks were collected from the Hermite splines, with inter pivot distance adjusted to generate $\approx 20$ peaks.
-With one minute resolution this still covers, assuming no peak overlaps, a little over 20\% of the whole match, which is confirmed by the results obtained for the probability of finding a peak at random.
-Using total $\mathit{VI}$, we were able to recognize 72.4\% of all corners.
-These results shore up the compelling observations recovered from the match $\dot{\mathit{VI}}$ graphs.
+We collected timed tags for corners from match commentary.
+These events are time tagged down to the minute of play.
+To address the different resolutions scales of commentaries and clustering samples, we computed, per match, the mean $\dot{\mathit{VI}}$ for every minute of play, and compared its median with the mean for the minutes when corners were taken.
+Out of 93 corners, 86 had a higher $\mathit{VI}$ than the median.
+The probability of this occurring on random chance is $1.33\times10^{-16}$.

+We also inspected the $\dot{\mathit{VI}}$ distribution for the whole match and compared to the same distribution for all corners' minutes.
+As can be seen in figure \ref{fig:10}, all matches show a $\dot{\mathit{VI}}$ distribution that is skewed higher when comparing with match averages.